 LPT or REIT invest in commercial real estate including office buildings, warehouse and logistics centers as well as shopping malls.
 Income stream of commercial real estate are consistent and in most cases higher than residential real estate.
 Tenants in commercial buildings are typically in long leases which ensure a greater consistency and predictability in income.

-The advantage of REIT a is that it provides greater flexibility in portfolio management and asset class exposure.
-Most office buildings are worth multiple of individual investor portfolio.
-It is unfeasible for a large portion of population in investing in commercial real estate directly.
+The advantage of investing in REIT vs direct property is that it provides greater flexibility in portfolio management and asset class exposure.
+Most office buildings are worth multiple of individual investor portfolio and it is simply unfeasible for a large portion of the investor class to invest directly in commercial real estate assets.

-REITs overcomes this through allowing the investors to own a portion of the fund that owns the building and the total position size is up to individual requirements.
-REITs also allows diversification across a portfolio of assets across multiple location and sub asset classes instead of just owing a single asset.
+REITs overcomes this by allowing the investors to own a portion of the fund that owns the building and the total position size is up to individual requirements or portfolio allocation.
+REITs also allows diversification across a portfolio of properties, over multiple locations and in sub asset classes rather than just owning a single asset.

-The advantage for those that are looking for hands off investment is that the fund will also be managed by a professional fund manager with experiencing in asset management.
+The advantage for those that are looking for passive investment approach to real estate is he fund will also be managed by a professional fund manager with experiencing in asset management.
 However the investor should still carry out due diligence on the track record and reputation of the fund.

 If there is a large sum to be invested sometimes it pays to own the asset directly.
 We are cautious on residential real estate where record low interest rates have raised Sydney house prices to record high.
-However by owning the property directly means that there will a degree of involvement by the investors or paying a a property manager to manage it.
+However by owning the property directly is a double edged sword where on one hand there is a higher degree of control it will also require a degree of involvement by the owner.
+This sometimes can be offset by appointing a property manager.

 Investors should be aware of common pitfalls in chasing yield.
 By being aware of these key points, it would limit potential risks in selecting the right investment.